parthagrawal02/ECG_Arrhythmia/README.md

 # ECG_Arrhythmia
-1D CNN model to Detect Arrhythmias from ECG
+1D CNN model to Detect Arrhythmias from ECG.
 Used Grad Cam, to interpret.